 Forecasts predict that the global pharmaceutical market will exceed $1.5 trillion by 2023, growing at an annual compounded rate of 3-6% over the next five years.
 The IQVIA Institute for Human Data Science suggests that the United States and pharmerging markets will drive individual, respective growth spurts of 4%-7% and 5%-8% compounded annually.
-As the marketplace grows, air transportation is increasingly used for its speed, reliability and efficiency.
+As the marketplace grows, air transportation is increasingly used for its speed, reliability, and efficiency.

 In June 2017, Amerijet International Airlines, based at the Miami International Airport (MIA), became the first U.S. all-cargo airline to earn the International Air Transport Association’s (IATA) Center of Excellence for Independent Validators in Pharmaceutical Logistics (CEIV) pharmaceutical certification.
-Amerijet offers pharmaceutical manufacturers, medical distributors, and their freight forwarding partners world-class cold-chain service throughout its network linking the USA with the Caribbean, Mexico, Central and South America.
+Amerijet offers pharmaceutical manufacturers, medical distributors, and their freight forwarding partners world-class cold-chain service throughout its network linking the USA with the Caribbean, Mexico, Central, and South America.
 “The CEIV certification means that our practices meet or exceed the national and international pharmaceutical shipping regulations and standards,” said Ron Irish, Temperature Controlled Manager at Amerijet.
-The rigorous certification process ensures that the carrier’s pharmaceutical processes involving handling, storage, training and ground services, among other requirements, have been reviewed and approved by IATA.
+The rigorous certification process ensures that the carrier’s pharmaceutical processes involving handling, storage, training, and ground services, among other requirements, have been reviewed and approved by IATA.

 Handling pharmaceuticals with care in the cold chain reduces risk

-“One of the industry’s biggest challenge is avoiding temperature excursions during transit and storage,” Irish said.
+“One of the industry’s biggest challenges is avoiding temperature excursions during transit and storage,” Irish said.
 Amerijet’s quality assurance practices under the CEIV program include processes to ensure the labeling of pharmaceutical freight and information on the air waybill (AWB) is correct and that cold-chain requirements are met.

 At Amerijet’s cargo facility in MIA, 15 of its 70 dock doors provide a chilled temperature-controlled environment across some 5,000 square feet (Perishables receiving only).
 “We minimize exposure of our inbound and outbound pharmaceutical-related shipments to ambient temperatures.
-We have the ability to load and unload cargo in a very short period and ensure the shipment, whether raw materials or finished product, is in a temperature-controlled environment if required,” Irish said.
+We have the ability to load and unload cargo in a very short period and insure the shipment, whether raw materials or finished product, is in a temperature-controlled environment if required,” Irish said.